agbrooks/ghetto-sonar/README.md

 * Generate an M-sequence
 * Start an audio recording
 * Play it over computer speakers
-* Convolve against the known M-sequence to find when reflections were received.
+* Correlate against the known M-sequence to find when reflections were received.

 ## How well does it work?
 I have no idea!
 That's why I'm building it.
 Speaker phase distortions could